-The findings of the present study indicate that errors' patterns and other features of oral reading prosody of primary stage pupils are very similar, just as in most studies with English speaking children, good readers in the present study made a large proportion of semantically and syntactically acceptable errors whereas poor readers made a significantly large proportion of phonological errors.

-This result is consistent with Marc (1994).
+As a part of qualitative analysis, the findings of the present study indicate that errors' patterns and other features of oral reading rate of primary stage pupils are very similar, just as in most studies with English speaking children, good readers in the present study made a large proportion of semantically and syntactically acceptable errors whereas poor readers made a significantly large proportion of phonological errors.
+Although more contextually appropriate errors do not necessarily show a stronger reliance on context, more errors of phonological awareness do not reflect lack of control of phonological information on the part of poor readers and better control on the part of good reader.
+This result is consistent with Primativo et al. (2016).
 In the present study, poor readers made many more reading errors and read less fluently and expressively than average, and good readers at the beginning of the program.
 Although the number of reading errors did not differ significantly among the groups, there was a significant reading ability effect on the reading speed.
 Poor readers read slowly, but their reading processes were similar to good and average readers.
-This result is consistent with Jeon (2012), this may be due to the fact that the present study program focused on expressiveness as one clue to the extent to which comprehension is involved during reading.
+This result is consistent with Collins (2018), this may be due to the fact that the present study program focused on expressiveness as one clue to the extent to which comprehension is involved during reading.